Michel Ney: In literature and the arts

-He was portrayed by John Hollingworth in the 2023 film Napoleon.
+He was portrayed by Dan O'Herlihy in the 1970 film Waterloo, and by John Hollingworth in the 2023 film Napoleon.

 Records in Charleston, South Carolina indicate the arrival of one "Peter Stewart Ney" the year following Michel Ney's execution (Michel Ney's father was named Peter, and his mother's maiden name was Stewart).
 Peter Ney served as a school teacher in Rowan County until his death on 15 November 1846.
 According to legend, Peter Ney slashed his throat and almost died upon hearing of the death of Napoleon in 1821.
 His last words upon his death were reportedly "I am Ney of France", However, there was evidence contradicting this legend, the main being that the execution of Michel Ney is well documented and verified.
 And Marshal Ney, though fluent in German, is not known to have spoken English.
 One researcher claims evidence exists that Peter Stewart Ney was one Peter McNee, born in 1788 in Stirlingshire, Scotland.